patrickkidd/pkmidicron/README.md

 - All scripts are executed in the application's main thread.
 - While the application's object-space is generally protected from user scripts, I'm sure it wouldn't be hard to figure out a way to break the app from a script.
 It's hard enough to do this that you will probably know what you are doing if you do.
 - The scripting engine uses the global Qt address space, so It is not necessary (or allowed!) to create a QApplication within your script.
 However, you can safely use all of the static methods on QApplication's class, for example QApplication.activeWindow().
+- The widget (should) be deleted when you re-comple the script, because theoretically all of the variables in the script are deferenced and garbage colellected.
+I have no idea what will happen when you start storing widget objects on imported modules, for example, but probably just memory leaks.
+- Expect predictable functionality when you call things like sys.exit().